-28. COMMITMENTS ON LONG-TERM SERVICE AGREEMENTS
+27. COMMITMENTS ON LONG-TERM SERVICE AGREEMENTS

-As at December 31, 2022, the Group had commitments on service agreements in connection with the building space lease agreements for office premises and branches whereby the related service fees are committed to pay as follows:
+As at December 31, 2023, the Group had commitments on service agreements in connection with the building space lease agreements for office premises and branches whereby the related service fees are committed to pay as follows:

-Consolidated and

-The Company Only

-(In Million Baht)

-Due for payments within 1 year 13.0

-Due for payments within 2 - 5 years 24.8
+In Million Baht Consolidated financial statements/ Separate financial statements Due for payments within 1 year 12.9 Due for payments after 1 year but not over 5 years 11.9 Total 24.8

-Total 37.8

-29. CAPITAL MANAGEMENT
+28. CAPITAL MANAGEMENT

 Significant objectives of the Group's capital management are to ensure that it has appropriate financial and capital structures as well as maintaining the financial liquidity and ability to continue its businesses as a going concern.
-The Group did not have any significant change relating to capital management policy during 2022 and 2021.
+The Group did not have any significant change relating to capital management policy during 2023 and 2022.

-As at December 31, 2022 and 2021, the Group's Debt-to-Equity ratio was 0.14:1.00 and 0.23:1.00, respectively (0.25:1.00 and 0.31:1.00 for the Company only, respectively).
+As at December 31, 2023 and 2022, the Group's Debt-to-Equity ratio was 0.15:1.00 and 0.14:1.00, respectively (0.06:1.00 and 0.25:1.00 for the Company only, respectively).

-30. REGISTERED EMPLOYEES' PROVIDENT FUND
+29. REGISTERED EMPLOYEES' PROVIDENT FUND